Rules of the Association November 2021

 - Amendments of Rules of the Association

-to study the law, practice and procedure of Parliament;
+- to study the law, practice and procedure of Parliaments;

 (2) Secretaries General and Deputy Secretaries General of international parliamentary assemblies may be admitted as associate members.